sshklifov/debug/README.md

 - `finish` is locked to the execution of the same thread.
 - `up` and `down` jump over frames where there is no source code.
 - `where` will show you where you are!
+- `info threads` accepts a regex which is matched against frames.
 - Custom `print`, `bt` and `info ...` with markers (activate via `<CR>`).

 For more information, see `info` output.